 Vintners Collective was founded in 2002 by Garret Murphy.
 Garret was born in Boston, grew up in Paris and came to the Napa Valley as a consultant for several premium restaurants including Auberge du Soleil and Meadowood.
 He also spent a few years working at Chateau Potelle (a winery that was located on the slopes of Mt.
 Veeder).

-Vintners Collective showcases wines from 18 winemakers – all of which do not have Napa tasting rooms.
-The tasting flight differs everyday and that is part of the appeal of this place – you never know what types of wines they will be pouring and with a selection of 18 small wineries they have quite the variety.
-Unless you are really into Napa wines, you probably will never have heard of any of the labels that are being poured – this is not a bad thing!
-These wines are from small winemakers who typically have a maximum production of under 1000 cases and do not have tasting rooms themselves.
-These are winemakers whose entire focus has been narrowed down to producing limited quantities of high quality wines.
+Vintner’s Collective showcases wines from a select group of mostly Napa winemakers – most of which do not have their own tasting rooms.
+The tasting flight differs everyday which is certainly part of the appeal for visitors.
+Unless you are acutely tuned into the world of boutique Napa producers, you probably will never have heard of any of the labels that are being poured – this is not a bad thing.
+These wines represented are typically from producers who have a maximum production of 1000 cases.

 Garret’s own wine label is called Las Bonitas.
 This wine is always very small production and the types of varieties vary each year depending on availability – although their focus is on Cabernet Sauvignon and red blends.